Neotsfield: Heritage listing

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

-Neotsfield is undoubtedly a landmark in the Singleton district, together with the other former pastoral homesteads.
+Neotsfield is a landmark in the Singleton district, together with the other former pastoral homesteads.
 These properties and their family history are known to many people within the community.
-They form part of an image of rich farming and grazing properties set along the Hunter River.
-With the present influx of industrial development in the Hunter Valley, and particularly in the Singleton district, properties of this type can perhaps be a timely reminder of our past to both old and new generations.
+They form part of an image of farming and grazing properties set along the Hunter River.
+With the present influx of industrial development in the Hunter Valley, and in the Singleton district, properties of this type can be a timely reminder of the past to both old and new generations.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 Neotsfield is undoubtedly a landmark in the Singleton district, together with the other former pastoral homesteads.
 These properties and their family history are known to many people within the community.
 They form part of an image of rich farming and grazing properties set along the Hunter River.
 With the present influx of industrial development in the Hunter Valley, and particularly in the Singleton district, properties of this type can perhaps be a timely reminder of our past to both old and new generations.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

 Neotsfield is undoubtedly a landmark in the Singleton district, together with the other former pastoral homesteads.
 These properties and their family history are known to many people within the community.
 They form part of an image of rich farming and grazing properties set along the Hunter River.
 With the present influx of industrial development in the Hunter Valley, and particularly in the Singleton district, properties of this type can perhaps be a timely reminder of our past to both old and new generations.